 As part of our ongoing commitment to reflective practice and research-based program development, Peace Bridges conducted focus group discussions during three presentations* of the case study research results.
 Of the over 100 attendees in these presentations, approximately 56 participants joined the discussions.
 The guiding questions were –

 o "I find that the man would find it hard, mostly would not like any help.
 When the man calls, sometimes the wife is also like that, but they are more flexible to come.
 The man doesn’t want their problem to be told to others [and may] threaten the wife not to tell others.
-Sometimes the wife has to hide her appointment with me—its better than nothing/better than no support for her."
+Sometimes the wife has to hide her appointment with me—its better than nothing/better than no support for her."• Social and cultural structures present challenges to change, especially for males.

 o "Females & children do not have the 'right' to question anything that they do not understand."